parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 - `<results>`: The path for the benchmark statistics files.
 - `SERVER_IP`: The IP address of the server, which should be the Host1 in this document.
 - `VIDEOPERF_PROCESSES`: The number of videoperf processes, with a default value of 4.
-- `VIDEO_COUNT`: The total number of videos to stream.
-Each video requesting will use one session from the `session list` and send the corresponding requests.
+- `VIDEO_COUNT`: The total number of videos to request.
+Each video requests will use one session from the `session list` and send the corresponding requests.
 - `RATE`: The rate (videos per second) for new video request generation.
 - `ENCRYPTION_MODE`: Whether the transfer is encrypted or not.
 Possible values are "PT", which stands for plain text; and "TLS", which enables TLS v1.3.

 #### Note for Video Request Generation

-Video streaming requests are distributed equally among different videoperf processes to balance the load.
-For example, if you have 1000 videos to stream and 5 videoperf processes, each process will handle 200 videos.
+Video requests are distributed equally among different videoperf processes to balance the load.
+For example, if you have 1000 videos to request and 5 videoperf processes, each process will handle 200 videos.
 Then, each videoperf process further distributes its videos among different resolutions by 10%, 30%, 40%, and 20% probabilities for 240p, 360p, 480p, and 720p, respectively.
 You might want to change these probabilities based on your need by modifying [this](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/media-streaming/client/files/run/peak_hunter/launch_remote.sh) script.

 If the number of required videos for a specific resolution is larger than the number of sessions in its `session list`, the client container reuses the list and starts from the beginning of the `session list`.

-Some load generators implement a thread pool and assign each fetching request to a thread.
+Some load generators implement a thread pool and assign each video request to a thread.
 On the contrary, videoperf is a single-thread process.
 Its programming model is based on scheduling timers, which call the corresponding function once it expires.
-For example, there is a [periodic timer](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/media-streaming/client/files/videoperf/gen/rate.c#L132) that is set based on the `RATE` parameter and is used to generate new clients.
+For example, there is a [periodic timer](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/media-streaming/client/files/videoperf/gen/rate.c#L132) that is set based on the `RATE` parameter and is used to generate new video requests.

 Videoperf represents an open-loop load generator that sends subsequent requests independent of the server's responses to the previous requests.